symmy596/Polypy/docs/source/density_tutorial.rst

 One and Two Dimensions
 ----------------------

-Finally, the contour plots can give a good understanding of the average positions of the atoms (or the location of the lattice sites) however it does not give a good representation of how many species are actually there.
-The one_and_two_dimensional_overlay function will evaluate the particle dnesity in one and two dimensions and then overlay the two on to a single plot, allowing both the lattice sites, and total density to be viewed.
+The contour plots can give a good understanding of the average positions of the atoms (or the location of the lattice sites) however it does not give a good representation of how many species are actually there.
+The combined_density_plot function will evaluate the particle density in one and two dimensions and then overlay the two on to a single plot, allowing both the lattice sites, and total density to be viewed.

 .. code-block:: python